3 min read

-It also has good tolerance to most insect pests and can be used as a second brassica crop, especially after swedes, because of its tolerance to club root and dry rot.
-Kale is usually sown in November and December to produce large amounts of high quality feed which is carried over for winter grazing.
+Kale also has good tolerance to most insect pests and can be used as a second brassica crop, especially after swedes, because of its tolerance to club root and dry rot.
+It is usually sown in November or December.

 Good quality with high leaf: stem ratio

 Lower leaf: stem ratio so often lower in quality

 These yields can be achieved under good growing conditions.

 The yield will vary depending on soil type, fertility, and available moisture.
 Soil moisture is usually the main cause of yield variation - in some areas it can be the lack of moisture during summer, while waterlogging can be a problem in wetter areas.
 Regardless of cultivar, yields as low as 6-8 t DM/ha can result if kale is grown on light, infertile soils, or experiences water stress.
 Kale has no ripening requirements, but maximum yield is around 150 to 220 days.